-The chapel was built to convert the natives to Catholicism and the site was chosen because of its location on a river and between the ocean and fertile lands.
+The chapel was built to convert natives to Catholicism and the site was chosen because of its location on a river and between the ocean and fertile lands.
 São Paulo only officially became a city in 1711.

-A gold boom at the end of the 17th century and the subsequent sugar cane production did little to change its relatively low profile status.
+A gold boom at the end of the 17th century and the subsequent sugar cane production did little to change its relatively low-profile status.

-São Paulo continued to grow in population and influence and steadily, its industries were steadily replaced by commerce and service industries.
+São Paulo’s industries were steadily replaced by commerce and service trades.
 Today the city is home to large banks, multinationals, law firms and advertising companies.

 The city has gained a worldwide reputation for its arts and culture, its thriving nightlife and dining scene, and as a fashion centre.